foundersandcoders/git-workflow-workshop-for-two/README.md

 <!-- ***********************************************************-->
 ## Step 2 - Raise these 2 new issues

-1. Create the following two issues:
+1. Create the following two issues and assign each one to a different person

-  `Fix spelling typo in <h1> heading`
+    + `Fix spelling typo in <h1> heading` (Programmer 1)

-  `Correct the class name of <h1> heading to match the existing class name in the css file`
+    + `Correct the class name of <h1> heading to match the existing class name in the css file` (Programmer 2)

 <!-- ***********************************************************-->